IIT-LAND/reval_clustering/paper.md

 # Statement of needs

-The `reval` package allows users the ability to apply unsupervised clustering techniques to their data and then offer a principled method for selecting the optimal number of clusters by embedding the clustering approach within a supervised classification framework. `reval` works with the *scikit-learn* Python library for machine learning.
+The `reval` package allows users the ability to apply unsupervised clustering techniques to their data and it offers a principled method for selecting the optimal number of clusters by embedding the clustering approach within a supervised classification framework. `reval` works with the *scikit-learn* Python library for machine learning.
-In particular, among clustering methods, because we need the `n_clusters` parameter, users can select `KMeans`, `SpectralClustering`, and `AgglomerativeClustering` from `sklearn.cluster`.
+In particular, among clustering methods, due to the need of `n_clusters` parameter, users can select `KMeans`, `SpectralClustering`, and `AgglomerativeClustering` from `sklearn.cluster`.
 Moreover, any classifier from *scikit-learn* can be selected (e.g., `KNeighborsClassifier` from `sklearn.neighbors`). `reval` returns the best number of clusters based on a cross-validation procedure and can also evaluate the model with the parameter selected